condeemilio891/Fitness-Tracker/README.md

 ## allows the user to keep track of their fitness goals
-## The User can add an exercise, continue and exercise or check their previous exercises through the dashboard page
+## The User can add an exercise, continue an exercise or check their previous exercises through the dashboard page

 <a href="https://fierce-bayou-97965.herokuapp.com/">This is a link to the tracker</a>